 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
-As at June 30, 2023, the Company had a working capital deficit of \$195,140 but does not have any long-term monetary liabilities.
+As at September 30, 2023, the Company had a working capital deficit of \$681,558.
 The Company will seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
 The Company's approach to managing liquidity risk is to endeavor to ensure that it will have sufficient liquidity to meet liabilities when they fall due.
-The Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
+The Company's financial liabilities, except Promissory Note issued to Karus, have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.